python-cffi/cffi/doc/source/using.rst

 returns a new allocator.
 An "allocator" is a callable that behaves like ``ffi.new()`` but uses the provided low-level ``alloc`` and ``free`` functions.  *New in version 1.2.*

-.. "versionadded:: 1.2" --- inlined in the previous paragraph

 ``alloc()`` is invoked with the size as sole argument.
 If it returns NULL, a MemoryError is raised.
 Later, if ``free`` is not None, it will